aurelienpierre/wp-photographers-galleries/readme.txt

 = Exhibitions =

 Exhibitions are a new mode of the 1.0 that enables a full-width and full-height experience with a framing look reproducing museum framings.
+They come in-place of usual lightboxes and gives your pictures maximal impact with minimal clutter, assuming you will use them in a full-width theme template.
+They support keyboard arrow keys interactions, as well as horizontal scrolling and click/tap on the buttons.

 = Media library improvements =